Mikie Sherrill: Tenure

 Sherrill indicated her support for a second impeachment of Trump after the 2021 United States Capitol attack.
 She said she had seen some colleagues giving what she called "reconnaissance tours" of the building the day before the attack.

 Sherrill voted with President Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.
 She voted with Biden 92.6% of the time in the 118th Congress through 2023, while Democrats in Congress voted with Biden 93% of the time on average during that period.

 On February 1, 2023, Sherrill was among 12 Democrats to vote for a resolution to end the COVID-19 national emergency.

 In 2023, Sherrill criticized the implementation of congestion pricing in lower Manhattan, New York City, calling the congestion pricing plan "New York's greedy cash grab from New Jersey commuters".

 On July 9, 2024, Sherrill became the seventh House member to publicly request that Biden step aside as the presumptive Democratic nominee in the 2024 United States presidential election.

-Following her victory in the 2025 New Jersey gubernatorial election, Sherrill announced her resignation from her seat in the House as of 11:59 PM on November 20.
+Sherrill resigned from Congress at 11:59 p.m. on November 20, 2025, after winning the 2025 New Jersey gubernatorial election.